Mark Udall: Elections

 On January 15, 2007, incumbent Senator Wayne Allard announced he would not run for a third term.
 In April 2007, Udall announced his campaign for the Senate.
 Udall became the Democratic nominee for the race after running unopposed in the primary.
 In the general election, Udall faced former U.S. Representative Republican Bob Schaffer.
 By August 28, 2008, over $10 million had been spent on attack ads against Udall by political parties and political action committees, an amount higher than in any other Senate race that year.

 The race was especially competitive, with Democrats wanting to expand their majority as much as possible due to that year's presidential election.
 While both CQ Politics and The Rothenberg Political Report estimated Udall would win, and The Cook Political Report considered it a 'Toss Up,' Udall maintained a steady lead in the polls, but with neither candidate usually topping 50%.
 Udall described the race as "the toughest climb I've ever taken."
-On November 4, Udall won the election with 52% of the vote.
+On November 4, Udall won the election by 240,265 votes.